team4kira/Domain-Setup-GoDaddy/README.md

 # GitHub Pages + WHC Custom Domain Setup

-This guide explains how to connect a custom domain from WHC to a GitHub Pages site without including any site-specific details.
+This guide explains how to connect a custom domain from WHC to a GitHub Pages.
 GitHub requires DNS records for the root domain and the `www` subdomain, while WHC is the place where those DNS records are created and edited.

 ## Prerequisites